 Measured pourers dispense a predetermined volume of liquid on each pour.
 Colour coded versions can be used to quickly identify either liquor type or standard measurement.

-Jiggers, also called a shot glass or measuring glass, is a flared glass or cup that holds a standard measurement of liquor or liquid.
+Used with free flowing pourers, a jigger, also called a shot glass or measuring glass, is a flared glass or cup that holds a standard measurement of liquor or liquid.
 Made of stainless steel, glass or plastic, this measuring tool is a must in all bars.

 Jiggers can be a single cup or can be two different volume cups attached base to base.
 The smaller size of a two-sided jigger is called a pony and is usually half the volume of the larger side.